phaedonmit/VL-BERT/common/README.md

 # MM-BERT additions

-The code in this directory is primarily sources from the VL-BERT parent repository.
+The code in this directory is primarily sourced from the VL-BERT parent repository.
 A number of additions and adaptations have been made as part of the MM-BERT work.
 These are marked appropriately with comments in the code marked as "FM edit" or "FM added".
 The files where new code has been introduced are the following: